-Penge CC are running our now traditional club time trial series again this year.
+Penge CC is running the now traditional club time trial series again this year.
 Entries are now open and you can take a look at the course details and previous results here.

 Our club series is comprised of three events, all using the same rolling 9.5 mile circuit starting and finishing at Cudham recreation ground.
 Each event will start at 09:00 on these Sunday mornings:

 Follow the links on the dates above to enter on line now to reserve your place for £5 per event.